 In 2005, SKI approved a 250 MWe uprate of the Oskarshamn 3 reactor, to 1450 MWe gross, this was confirmed by the government in January 2006, and in September 2009 SSM approved test operation at the uprated level.
 However, due to turbine problems, full operation at the new level was deferred until September 2011.
 The SKR 3.2 billion (€313 million) project involved turbine upgrade by Alstom as well as reactor upgrade, and will extend the plant's life to 60 years.
 This was approved by SSM in April 2010 and is expected to be completed in 2013 – later than originally planned.

-In mid-2009, OKG announced plans to uprate Oskarshamn 2 to 840 MWe and extend its life to 60 years.
-This was approved by SSM in April 2010 and is now expected to be completed in 2015 - later than originally planned.
+In mid-2009, OKG announced plans to uprate Oskarshamn 2 by 185 MWe and extend its life to 60 years.
+This was approved by SSM in April 2010 and was then expected to be completed in 2015 – later than originally planned.
+This target date has now been deferred further, due to plans being not ready.
 OKG has been preparing for the uprate since 2007 when new electrical and control systems were installed.
-In 2009 the turbine hall was modernized and in 2012-13 safety systems will be upgraded.
-Other work including new turbines will follow and the unit can start delivering the higher power – an increase from 661 to 840 MWe gross – 27%.
+In 2009 the turbine hall was modernized and in 2012-13 safety systems were upgraded.
+Other work including new turbines is under way but more slowly than expected and the unit will be offline until about mid-2015.
+It can start delivering the higher power – an increase from 661 to 850 MWe gross – 28% about 2017.